sburden/website/hyak.md

 However, the only storage that is backed up is (4.), so it is important to regularly archive data from (1.--3.) to (4.), but **(4.) should only be used for backup -- not active work** since (4.) is written to physical tape.

-Finally, the networked and backup storage (2., 3., 4.) place limits on the number of files (sometimes termed `inodes` in the hyak documentation) in addition to the amount of storage.
+Finally, the networked and backup storage (2., 3., 4.) place limits on the number of individual files (sometimes termed `inodes` in the hyak documentation) in addition to the amount of storage.
 So particularly when backing up lots of data, it is important to minimize the number of files.
-One easy way to do this is to create [Tar](https://www.gnu.org/software/tar/) files -- additional instructions provided below.
+One easy way to do this is to package stuff up into [Tar](https://www.gnu.org/software/tar/) files -- additional instructions provided below.
 But it may be worthwhile to consider this constraint when deciding on a data architecture for your work.

 More specifically, if we wanted to use the entire storage quota, the average filesize in the network drive (2., 3.) would need to be > 10 MB, and the average filesize in the backup (4.) would need to be > 1 GB.
 So please package your data into sufficiently-large chunks before transferring to hyak or lolo.